Accounts Payable vs. Accounts Receivable

 • Impact on Financial Health:

-• Cash Inflow: AR directly impacts how much cash is coming into your business.
+• Cash Inflow: AR directly impacts how much cash comes into your business.

 • Revenue Recognition: It signifies revenue earned, even if the cash hasn’t hit your bank yet.